 Employers benefit from economies of scale by having a wider range of benefits to choose from, sometimes at cheaper costs.

 PEOs are also beneficial since they help employers save money on health insurance and benefits.
-Companies who are not interested in co-employment but want some of the outsourcing benefits of outsourcing can use an administrative services outsourcing (ASO) arrangement.
+Companies not interested in co-employment but want some of the benefits of outsourcing can use an administrative services outsourcing (ASO) arrangement.

 Working with a PEO allows small and medium-sized firms to provide excellent benefits to their workers without burdening their HR administration or in-house Human Resources personnel.

-Human resource activities such as employee benefits, salary, and payroll administration, as well as workers’ compensation and employment taxes, can all be outsourced – depending on the PEO and the contract.
+Human resource activities such as employee benefits, salary, payroll administration, workers’ compensation, and employment taxes can all be outsourced – depending on the PEO and the contract.

 How does PEO work?

-The customer agrees with their preferred PEO to lease their employees to do project work.
+The customer agrees with their preferred PEO to lease their employees for project work.